Eventuous/docs/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
+description: >
-description: "What is Eventuous and why you might want to use it?"
+    What is Eventuous and why you want to use it for implementing an event-sourced system with .NET or .NET Core?
 weight: 100
 ---